Street sweeper

 A street sweeper or street cleaner is a person or machine that cleans streets.

 People have worked in cities as "sanitation workers" since sanitation and waste removal became a priority.
 A street-sweeping person would use a broom and shovel to clean off litter, animal waste and filth that accumulated on streets.
 Later, water hoses were used to wash the streets.

-Street sweepers as machines were created in the 19th century to do the job easier.
+Street sweepers as machines were created in the 19th century to do the job more easily.
 Today, modern street sweepers are mounted on truck bodies and can vacuum debris that accumulates in streets.